Eye Center

 Lasik

 This technique is being used since 1994.
-Lasik excimer laser is used to cut a flap in the cornea.
-The flap is then folded back.
+Lasik excimer laser is used for cutting a flap in the cornea and folding it back.
 Thanks to this technique, pain after the surgery decreased a lot.
 The patients reach an adequate vision level the very next day.
 Even high refractive errors might be treated with lasik.
 No distinctive stain occurs in the cornea.
-It is very rare fort he refractive error to redevelop after the lasik surgery.
+It is very rare for the refractive error to redevelop after the lasik surgery.
 The stabilization is completed within a month.
 If the patient still needs glasses after a month, a second lasik surgery might be performed by simply folding the existent flap.
 In suitable eyes, lasik surgery shows satisfactory results with up to +6,00 hypermetropia and up to -12,00 myopia treatment.

 The purpose of refractive surgery is to minimize or to exterminate the refractive error if possible.
 If the patient can see without eyeglasses ( as good as he/she sees with them) after the surgery then it is considered a successful result.
 Excimer laser is a FDA approved technology and millions of people were treated with it.
 Lasik is performed under drop anesthesia.
 Eye lids are wide open with the aid of a tool, so that the patient does not blink.
 After marking the center of the cornea, a microkeratom that will create the flop is disposed into the eye.
-The sensation of light disappears for 3 to 4 seconds because of the pressure created by the keratom while preparing the flap.
-Laser processing does not last more than a minute.
-The eye then is carefully cleaned and flop is folded back.
-The procedure ends with an antibiotic drop.
-The first day, your eye may burn, itch or feel like there is something in it, but you usually don’t feel any discomfort the next day.
+While preparing the flap, the sensation of light disappears for 3 to 4 seconds because of the pressure which was created by the keraton.
+Laser treatment does not last more than a minute.
+The procedure ends with an antibiotic drop after the eye is carefully cleaned and the flop is folded back.
+The first day, the eye may burns, itches or feels like there is something in it, but it should not give any discomfort the next day.
 It is very important that no wrinkle occurs on the flap after the surgery.
-Therefore you should not rub your eyes for a month (most importantly the first days).
-If wrinkle occurs, the flap should be folded back by the doctor.
+Therefore the eye should not be rubbed for a month (most importantly the first days).
+If wrinkle occurs, the flap should be folded back by the physician.

 Lasek

-It is performed on patients whom corneas are not thick enough fort he lasik.
+It is performed on patients whom corneas are not thick enough for the lasik.
 This procedure is also performed under drop anesthesia.
 The patient does not feel any pain during the laser procedure.
 The front layer of the cornea is lifted then the laser is performed.
 After the laser is performed, the layer of the cornea is folded back and a contact lens is disposed on the top of it.
 The contact lens stays on until this layer heals it self.
-The first couple days your eye may burn, itch or feel like there is something in it.
-With this technique, the vision starts improving the next day however it takes longer to recover (3to 4 weeks) then the lasik.
+The first couple days, the eye may burns, itches or feels like there is something in it.
+With this technique, the vision starts improving the next day however it takes longer to recover (3 to 4 weeks) then the lasik.

-Some of the devices we have in our eye center
+Some of the devices we have in our ophthalmology

 • Zeiss Visu200 and Visu210 Ophtalmic microsurgery microscopes